-In 2022 the Company received net proceeds from the sale of Convertible Bridge Notes of approximately \$1,016,000 and repaid the unsecured promissory notes sold in 2021 in the amount of \$49,000.
+In 2022, the Company received net proceeds from the sale of Convertible Bridge Notes of approximately \$1,016,000 and repaid the unsecured promissory notes sold in 2021 in the amount of \$49,000.
+The Company sold one additional promissory note and received net proceeds of \$100,000 in January 2023.

-Through 2022, three consultants engaged by the Company became part time employees and the Company now has four employees.
 For the year ended December 31, 2022, the Company used approximately \$911,000 on operating activities versus approximately \$382,000 for the same period in 2021.
 The 2022 cash use included approximately \$548,000 in salaries, approximately \$634,000 in consulting and professional fees including legal, accounting and auditing fees as well as consulting fees for operational activities and approximately \$609,000 in technology license fees, patent cost reimbursements and minimum annual royalties which has been recorded as a research & development expense.

-Through March 31, 2023, the Company has an accumulated deficit of \$5,724,602 and funded its operations through the sale of common stock and debt.
-We anticipate that our expenses will increase in the future to support our service offerings, clinical and pre-clinical research and development activities associated with strategic partnering and collaborations as we well as acquired product candidates and the increased costs of operating as a public company.
+Through June 30, 2023, the Company has an accumulated deficit of \$7,205,000 and funded its operations through the sale of common stock and debt.
+We anticipate that our expenses will increase in the future to support our service offerings, clinical and pre-clinical research and development activities associated with strategic partnering and collaborations, as well as acquired product candidates and the increased costs of operating as a public company.
 These increases will likely include increased costs related to the hiring of additional personnel and fees to outside consultants, lawyers and accountants, among other expenses.
 Additionally, we anticipate increased costs associated with being a public company including expenses related to services associated with maintaining compliance with exchange listing and Securities and Exchange Commission requirements, insurance, and investor relations costs.